vmagelo/msdocs-django-three-azure-services/README.md

 # Deploy a Python (Django) web app with PostgreSQL, Blob Storage, and Managed Identity in Azure

 This is a Python web app using the Django framework with three Azure services: Azure App Service, Azure Database for PostgreSQL relational database service, and Azure Blob Storage.
 This app is designed to be run locally and then deployed to Azure.
+Related: [Flask version](https://github.com/vmagelo/msdocs-flask-three-azure-services).

 | Function      | Local Dev | Azure Hosted |
 | ------------- | --------- | ------------ |